ardamertdedeoglu/listen-and-change/README.md

 2. Create a new issue with detailed information
 3. Join our community discussions

-## 🙏 Acknowledgments
+## �� Acknowledgments

-- Google Cloud for Speech and Text-to-Speech APIs
+- OpenAI for the Whisper speech recognition model
+- Vosk for offline speech recognition capabilities
 - WaveSurfer.js for excellent audio visualization
 - Material-UI team for beautiful components
 - Natural and Compromise.js for NLP capabilities